-Your most basic instrument in your podcast equipment is a computer, which of course ranges from a few hundred dollars to thousands.
-If you already have a computer, you won’t have to worry about this expense.
+The most basic instrument in your podcast equipment toolbelt is a computer, which of course ranges from a few hundred dollars to thousands.
+Then again, if you already have a computer, you won’t have to worry about this expense at all.

 Podcast Editing Software